John A. Logan College: Academics

 The college offers career preparation programs and two-year college transfer curriculum.
 Logan's transfer curriculum is articulated with Illinois' four-year universities.
 Online offerings include noncredit courses on topics not normally found in the higher education curriculum.

 The college has been accredited since 1972 by the Higher Learning Commission of the North Central Association of Colleges and Schools.
 In 2008, the Higher Learning Commission approved it to offer an online Associate of Arts degree.

 Under its open admissions policy, the college admits students who have graduated from an accredited high school, completed the GED, or are at least 18 years old.
 Applicants who have not graduated from high school must submit evidence of their ability to do college-level work.

 Athletics

 Intercollegiate team sports offerings include baseball (men's), basketball (men's and women's), golf (men's and women's), softball (women's), and volleyball (women's).
 College teams compete in the Great Rivers Athletic Conference and Region 24 of the National Junior College Athletic Association.
-The college mascot is the "Volunteers."
+The college mascot is the "Volunteers." usually shortened to "Vols".